 The website then responds by sending data packets back to you that show the website and any content or details required.

 These data packets can give away a lot of information about you to your ISP and the websites you visit, such as:

-This information can be used to track your behaviour or location, as well as restrict your access to content.
-Content may be restricted by your ISP ThePirateBay, for example, a well-known torrent sharing website is blocked by all ISPs in the UK due to government regulations.
+This information can track your behavior or location and restrict your access to content.
+Your ISP, ThePirateBay, may restrict content; for example, a well-known torrent-sharing website is blocked by all ISPs in the UK due to government regulations.

-It may also be restricted by websites themselves.
+Websites themselves may also restrict it.
 Netflix is one of the most commonly used examples of restrictions because each country has a different library of available titles, which we’ll take a deeper look at in just a moment.

 The main differences between a VPN connection and regular internet are:

-One of the most popular uses of a VPN, however, is to change your apparent location.
+However, one of the most popular uses of a VPN is to change your apparent location.
 That’s because you get the IP address of the VPN server, which could be anywhere on the planet.

 There are three main ways websites are blocked.